Hispanic Heritage Month: Farms to Celebrate at the Farmers Market

 September 16, 2022

-In honor of National Latine Heritage Month (which runs September 15-October 15, commencing with a number of countries’ independence days), we are recognizing and celebrating the contributions people of Latin American heritage have made to our country’s economic and agricultural growth.
+In honor of National Hispanic Heritage Month (running September 15 through October 15, commencing with a number of countries’ independence days), we are recognizing and celebrating the contributions people of Latin American heritage have made to our country’s economic and agricultural growth.

 US food and agriculture depends on the Latin American community.
-About half of our agriculture workers are Hispanic, and according to the most recent Census of Agriculture, there are 86,278 Hispanic-operated farms, representing about 4% of total US farms.
-California is the second top state for Hispanic producers, according to the 2017 census, with over 14,000 producers.
+About half of our agriculture workers are Hispanic, and according to the most recent Census of Agriculture, there are 86,278 Latine-operated farms, representing about 4% of total US farms.
+California is the second top state for Latin American producers, according to the 2017 census, with over 14,000 producers.

 Avila Farms